Quantcast

 A delightful dance of buttery bliss!
 These melt-in-your-mouth wonders are a traditional Swedish Christmas recipe.
 The cookies are small, tender, and addictive.

 Note that this recipe is made with a “cookie press,” a fun kitchen tool that makes those cute fluffy shapes.
-Spritz means “to squirt” in German because you are squirting the dough using the cookie press onto a baking pan.
+Spritz means “to squirt” in German because you are squirting the dough using the cookie press onto a baking sheet.
 The taste is similar to shortbread cookies but has an even more melt-in-the-mouth taste since you don’t have to chill or handle the dough.

 If you’d prefer not to order a cookie press, then here is our recipe for shortbread cookies.